aka7/cis-rhel-ansible-audit/README.md

 Insipired by https://github.com/major/cis-rhel-ansible but instead of applying the changes, this will just report if a system passes or fails for each task.

+# NOTE
+this project is still in profject,  added following sections so far
+- section1
+- section2
+- section3
+- section4
+- section5

 ### setup
 add  hosts in your ansible file, i.e test-hosts